datasciencemonkey/scene-understanding-ai-judge/README.md

 uv run 01-frame-split.py
 ```

-Extracts frames from `veo3-generations.mp4` at your chosen FPS rate (0.5, 1, 2, or custom).
+Extracts frames from selected video at your chosen FPS rate (0.5, 1, 2, or custom).

 #### Step 2: Analyze Frames